StairMaster Vs Treadmill: Best Cardio Workout For Runners?

-If you are already an avid runner, frequently attend group classes and generally think yourself in pretty good shape, you might be surprised to see “ten minutes” in a blog written by someone just like yourself.
-Don’t be fooled by the innocent looking step mill in the corner.
-It lures you in and it’s hard as hell.
+If you are already an avid runner, frequently attend group classes, and generally think yourself in pretty good shape, you might be surprised to see “ten minutes” in a blog written by someone just like yourself.
+However, don’t be fooled by the innocent-looking step mill in the corner.
+It lures you in, and it’s hard as hell.

 Is The StairMaster or Treadmill Better?

-When pitting treadmill vs StairMaster, you simply are not comparing apples to apples.
-If you read this far you have learned that a stair stepper works calves, glutes, hamstrings and quads, which is the same as running.
-You now know that a stair stepper is an excellent cardiovascular workout.
+When pitting treadmill vs. StairMaster, you simply are not comparing apples to apples.
+If you read this far, you have learned that a stair stepper works calves, glutes, hamstrings, and quads, the same as running.
+In addition, you now know that a stair stepper is an excellent cardiovascular workout.
 Guess what?
 So is running.

 You have also figured out that a stair stepper can set your metabolism and calorie burn into overdrive.
-Again, so can running.
-Also, both the StairMaster and treadmill are impact exercises that can build strong muscles.
-Another similarity.
+But, again, so can running.
+Also, both the StairMaster and treadmill are impact exercises that can build strong muscles—another similarity.

 After all, your body can get static if you simply do the same thing over and over.
 Don’t fall into this trap!
-If you’re looking for a clear answer in the debate StairMaster vs running you won’t get one here, however.
+However, if you’re looking for a clear answer in the debate StairMaster vs. running, you won’t get one here.
 Both are great workouts that you can and should use if available to you.

 What is important is the energy you put into the workout, not the equipment you are using.